Semi-Bandit Learning for Monotone Stochastic Optimization: Applications

 \subsection{Single Resource Revenue Management}

 We now consider the single resource revenue management problem (\srm).
 A firm (say, airline) has $C$ units of a certain resource (for example, seats on a flight).
 This resource must be allocated among $n$ fare classes, where each unit sold in class $i$ generates revenue $p_i$.
-Demands for these fare classes arrive sequentially: we use the convention from \cite{gallego2019revenue} that classes arrive in the order $n, n-1,\ldots ,1$.
+Demands for these fare classes arrive sequentially: we use the convention from \cite{GT19} that classes arrive in the order $n, n-1,\ldots ,1$.
 This problem is often studied under the ``low before high'' assumption that $p_n < \cdots < p_1$, which reflects the fact that cheaper fares are offered earlier.

 The demands are random and independent across classes: we use $\varX_i\sim \calD_i$ to denote the demand for class $i$.
 We assume that each $\varX_i$ is a discrete r.v. with support $\{0, 1, \ldots, C\}$.
 The goal is to decide how much capacity to make available for each fare class so as to maximize the expected total revenue.
 For each class $i=n,\ldots,1$, the firm needs to first decide on the number $b$ of units offered (which cannot exceed the available units) and then the demand $\varX_i$ materializes, which reduces the available units by $\min(\varX_i , b)$.
 When the demand distributions are unknown, \emph{censored} feedback is the most natural, where we observe only the minimum of the actual demand and the offered capacity.
 As an application of Theorem~\ref{thm:main for censored} we obtain a polynomial-time online learning algorithm for \srm with $1$-regret $O(nC^2 p_{\max}\sqrt{CT\log(CT)})$ where $p_{\max}$ is the maximum price.
 This result directly improves the dependence on $T$ compared to \citet{van2000revenue}, whose algorithm achieves a regret of $\widetilde{O}\left(T^{1-\frac{\beta}{2^{n-1}}}\right)$ for some constant $\beta \in (0, 1)$.
-Moreover, it also improves upon the result of \citet{huh2006adaptive}, who obtain regret $O( \sqrt{p_{\max}}C^{2n-3} \cdot \sqrt{T})$, thereby removing the exponential dependence on $n$ in the regret bound.
+Moreover, it also improves upon the result of \citet{huh2006adaptive}, who obtain regret $O( \sqrt{p_{\max}}C^{2n-3} \cdot \sqrt{T})$, thereby removing the exponential dependence on $n$ in the regret.